IsaacXie-star/XShell/README.md

 # XShell
-A simple shell that supports pipelining, redirection, and listing ...
+A simple shell runs on Linux that supports pipelining, redirection, and listing ...

 Use Makefile's make command to build